Basilica and Convent of San Francisco, Lima: Refectory

 It is the location that was formerly used for the dining room.
 In this place is the famous collection of fifteen paintings that represent the Twelve Apostles, Christ the Redeemer, the Virgin Mary and Saint Paul, imposing paintings that belong to the artistic work of the Spanish master Francisco de Zurbarán.
 Zurbarán was a painter who made his works in the Baroque style, mostly on religious themes, in which the composition and color are totally fantastic, giving the impression of observing a natural image.
 The works of this artist are in the best museums in the world.
 Accompanying this Zurbarán collection is the outstanding collection of ten canvases representing the Apostles, which are a 19th-century copy of Rubens' Apostolate that is in the Prado Museum.
-At the back of this room there is a huge canvas of the Last Supper by the Jesuit Diego de la Puente, made in 1658.
+At the back of this room there is a huge canvas of the Last Supper, made in 1658 by a Belgian Jesuit that only his name was registered as Diego de la Puente.
+He lived in this church.